 Group Home Requirements in Texas

 Financial and Operational Considerations

-• Startup CostsInclude licensing, property, renovations, and furniture
+• Startup costs: licensing, property, renovations, and furniture.

-• Sustainable BudgetingPlan for meals, utilities, staffing, supplies, and emergency funds
+• Sustainable budgeting: plan for meals, staffing, and emergency funds.

-• Revenue SourcesConsider Medicaid waivers, private payments, or grants for long-term care and support services
+• Revenue sources: Medicaid waivers, private pay, or grants.

 Community Engagement and Support

-• Community EducationHost open houses to educate neighbors about your group home’s mission
+• Community education – Educate neighbors about your group home’s purpose.

+Group Home Requirements in Texas